S-M-Jeevan/Adversarial-Attack-Project/README.md

 This repository contains the code, models, and attack recipes from our research paper:

 **"Fooling the Fact-Checkers: Adversarial Attacks on Transformer-Based Fake News Detection Models"**
-S M Jeevan, Ayush Sahu, Shivani Tufchi
+Co-authors: S M Jeevan, Ayush Sahu,
+Author: Shivani Tufchi
 Bennett University, 2025
 Manuscript submitted to the International Journal of Multimedia Information Retrieval.